Understanding the Builder's 1-2-10 Warranty

 Does a new construction home come with a home warranty automatically?

 New construction homes come with a builder's warranty by default, which is not the same as a third-party home warranty plan.
-Builder warranties are legally required in many states and follow a tiered structure covering workmanship (1 year), major systems (2 years), and structural defects (up to 10 years).
+Builder warranties are legally required or industry-standard in most states and follow a tiered structure covering workmanship (1 year), major systems (2 years), and structural defects (up to 10 years).
 A separate home warranty service contract is an optional product you purchase independently from a warranty company.

 What does a builder's warranty not cover?

 Builder warranties typically exclude normal wear and tear, cosmetic issues, damage from natural disasters or weather events, problems caused by homeowner neglect or modifications, landscaping and site work, and appliance failures (which fall under manufacturer warranties).
 It's critical to read your specific warranty documents because exclusions vary by builder and by state.
+For a side-by-side breakdown, see our guide on home warranty vs home insurance.

 Should I buy a home warranty before or after my builder's warranty expires?